-1.3.3.1.1 Instruction Set
+2.1.2.1.1 Instruction Set

-The 604 implements the entire PowerPC instruction set (for 32-bit implementations) and most optional PowerPC instructions.
+The 604e implements the entire PowerPC instruction set (for 32-bit implementations) and most optional PowerPC instructions.
 The PowerPC instructions can be grouped into the following general categories:

 - Integer instructions-These include computational and logical instructions.

 - Integer arithmetic instructions

 - Integer compare instructions

 - Logical instructions

 - Integer rotate and shift instructions

 - Floating-point instructions-These include floating-point computational instructions, as well as instructions that affect the FPSCR.
 Floating-point instructions include the following:

 - Floating-point arithmetic instructions

-- Floating-point multiply/add instructions - Floating-point rounding and conversion instructions - Floating-point compare instructions - Floating-point move instructions - Floating-point status and control instructions - Optional floating-point instructions (listed with the optional instructions below)
+- Floating-point multiply/add instructions

+- Floating-point rounding and conversion instructions

+- Floating-point compare instructions

+- Floating-point move instructions

+- Floating-point status and control instructions

+- Optional floating-point instructions (listed with the optional instructions below)

-The 604 supports all IEEE 754-1985 floating-point data types (normalized, denormalized, NaN, zero, and infinity) in hardware, eliminating the latency incurred by software exception routines.
+The 604e supports all IEEE 754-1985 floating-point data types (normalized, denormalized, NaN, zero, and infinity) in hardware, eliminating the latency incurred by software exception routines.

 The PowerPC architecture also supports a non-IEEE mode, controlled by a bit in the FPSCR.
 In this mode, denormalized numbers, NaNs, and some IEEE invalid operations are not required to conform to IEEE standards and can execute faster.
 Note that all single-precision arithmetic instructions are performed using a double-precision format.
 The floating-point pipeline is a single-pass implementation for double-precision products.
-A single-precision instruction using only single-precision operands in double-precision format performs the same as its double-precision equivalent.
+Except for divide instructions, a single-precision instruction using only single-precision operands in double-precision format performs the same as its double-precision equivalent.

-- Load/store instructions-These include integer and floating-point load and store instructions. - Integer load and store instructions - Integer load and store multiple instructions - Integer load and store string instructions - Floating-point load and store - Flow control instructions-These include branching instructions, condition register logical instructions, trap instructions, and other instructions that affect the instruction flow. - Branch and trap instructions - System call and rfi instructions - Condition register logical instructions - Synchronization instructions-The PowerPC architecture defines instructions for memory synchronizing, especially useful for multiprocessing: - Load and store with reservation instructions-These UISA-defined instructions provide primitives for synchronization operations such as test and set, compare and swap, and compare memory. - The Synchronize instruction (sync)-This UISA-defined instruction is useful for synchronizing load and store operations on a memory bus that is shared by multiple devices. - The Enforce In-Order Execution of I/O instruction (eieio)-The eieio instruction, defined by the VEA, can be used instead of the sync instruction when only memory references seen by I/O devices need to be ordered. - Processor control instructions-These instructions are used for synchronizing memory accesses and managing caches, TLBs, and segment registers.
-These instructions include move to/from special-purpose register instructions (mtspr and mfspr). - Memory/cache control instructions-These instructions provide control of caches, TLBs, and segment registers. - User- and supervisor-level cache instructions - Segment register manipulation instructions - Translation lookaside buffer management instructions
+- Load/store instructions-These include integer and floating-point load and store instructions. - Integer load and store instructions - Integer load and store multiple instructions - Integer load and store string instructions - Floating-point load and store - Flow control instructions-These include branching instructions, condition register logical instructions, trap instructions, and other instructions that affect the instruction flow. - Branch and trap instructions - System call and rfi instructions - Condition register logical instructions - Synchronization instructions-The PowerPC architecture defines instructions for memory synchronizing, especially useful for multiprocessing: - Load and store with reservation instructions-These UISA-defined instructions provide primitives for synchronization operations such as test and set, compare and swap, and compare memory. - The Synchronize (sync) instruction-This UISA-defined instruction is useful for synchronizing load and store operations on a memory bus that is shared by multiple devices. - The Enforce In-Order Execution of I/O (eieio) instruction-The eieio instruction, defined by the VEA, can be used instead of the sync instruction when only memory references seen by I/O devices need to be ordered. - The Instruction Synchronize (isync) instruction waits until all previous instructions have completed and discards and then refetches any subsequent instructions to ensure that those instructions complete in the context established by the previous instructions.